About Pappy's Drums

 How Pappy's Steel Tongue Drums are Made

-Pappy's steel drums are made by recycling steel tanks.
+Pappy's steel drums are custom made from recycled steel tanks.
 The top and bottom of the tanks are removed, center ring set aside, then the top and bottom are attached to each other.
 Others will attach the top and bottom using different types of epoxy, but Pappy's steel drums are welded together then the seam is ground until it is smooth.
 I believe that welding the seam improves the overall sound of the drum.
 A 4" to 5 diameter hole is cut into the bottom to allow tones to escape out of the drum.
 Tongues are laid out and cut.
 I make drums to several different scales so layout varies.
 After each tongue is cut they are individually tuned.
 The next step is final metal finishing and a minimum of three coats of acrylic lacquer.
 I use a few different metal finishes that include heat treating, paint, natural rusting, and my homemade metal patina dye solutions.
 Every drum is different and unique in its own way.
 Since I use old steel tanks some have a smooth finish all over while others are pitted due to the weathering of the metal.
 The amount of pitting may be slight on one drum and cover a large area on another one.
 The pitting has become more popular as many believe that it adds an identity to each drum.
 Others like the earthy look and some like that it shows age, believing that it adds wisdom to the drum.
 The amount of pitting on the metal does not affect the sound of your drum since every tongue on every drum is tuned individually.

 Should you decide to try to make your own drum, use caution.
 The tank must be bled of whatever gas had been stored in the tank, valve properly removed, and tank flushed before any metal working operations - or you might wake the neighbors!